 Lydia, a solicitor-advocate, specialises in high–value, complex domestic and international litigation and arbitration.
-Lydia has been recognised as “very bright and client focused” by Legal 500 and is “known for her pragmatic, commercial advice.”
+Lydia has been recognised as “very bright and client focused” and she is “known for her pragmatic, commercial advice”

-Lydia’s practice focuses on civil fraud, fintech/hi-tech (including crypto), partnership, corporate and M&A disputes.
-She regularly provides tactical advice on interim measures including freezing injunctions, Norwich Pharmacal and search and seizure orders, as well as advising on jurisdiction issues, breach of contract, shareholder disputes and breach of warranty claims, claims in deceit, conspiracy, breach of fiduciary duties and trust, dishonest assistance, misappropriation, misrepresentation and asset tracing and recovery.
+Lydia’s practice focuses on civil fraud and asset recovery, fintech/hi-tech (including digital assets), partnership and corporate disputes.
+She regularly provides strategic advice on interim measures in support of foreign and domestic disputes, including freezing injunctions, anti-suit and anti-enforcement injunctions, Norwich Pharmacal orders and search and seizure orders, as well as advice on jurisdictional issues, claims in deceit, conspiracy, breach of fiduciary duties and trust, dishonest assistance, misappropriation and misrepresentation.

-Her clients range from multi-nationals, investment funds and members, LPs and GPs, SMEs and high net worth individuals.
-Lydia has an international practice with many of her cases being cross-border, including in Russia, CIS, India and South America.
+Her clients range from multi-nationals, ultra-high net worth individuals, investment funds and members, LPs, GPs and SMEs.
+Lydia has a cross-border practice involving various jurisdictions including Russia, CIS, India and Central and South America

 Background

-Lydia read History at Newcastle University before spending a year teaching English at a leading Chinese university.
+Lydia read History at Newcastle University before spending a year teaching English at a leading Chinese University.
 She undertook her Graduate Diploma in Law and Legal Practice Course at the College of Law in London.
-She qualified as a solicitor in 2007 and joined Cooke, Young & Keidan in March 2009.
-She has been a partner with the firm since 2017.
+She qualified as a solicitor in 2007, joined CYK in March 2009 and has been a partner since 2017.

 What the legal directories say